codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ngupta@node3:~$ sudo service zookeeper stop
 ```

-If your any server not able to connect to other one first check zookeeper service up on them properly If zookeeper
+If any server not able to connect to other one first check zookeeper service up on them properly or not.
+If zookeeper
 service is running and still not able to communicate check your network connection and network topology between your
 machines.